MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-list.md

 For many of our own technologies, Microsoft provides a management pack to help monitor these technologies using Operations Manager.
 For more information about management packs, see: [What is in an Operations Manager management pack?](/system-center/scom/manage-overview-management-pack)

 > [!IMPORTANT]
 > The following table is for reference only and contains links to management packs that are still available to download. **Not all management packs are still supported**, nor are all of the underlying technologies.
+For concerns on underlying technology supportability, see the [Microsoft Lifecycle Policy](/lifecycle/).
 ## Overview

 |**Management Pack**|**Version**|**Date (mm/dd/yyyy)**|